TeamCstudios/FNATC/README.md

 Use A and D to close your doors.
 This drains power.

 #### Lights
-Press E to flip the light switch.
+Press W to flip the light switch.
 Different characters react differently to this.
 If the lights are on, they drain power.

 #### Phone
 Press S to pull up the phone.
 Press 1 through 4 to change apps.
 The phone has its own battery.